twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 2:E{"digest":"","name":"Error","message":"Whoops (after 1 second)!","stack":[["Throws","/index.js",9138,9,0,0,false]]}
 ```

-From our streams point of view there's no crash, it's just a stream of JSX followed by a thrown error.
+From our streams point of view there's no crash, it's just a stream of JSX followed by a serialized error.

 So we're left with a stream that works for the first second and then fills with an error.
 What happens when we try to render this stream in an SSR environment?